jiripospisil/hono-nunjucks/README.md

 npx hono-nunjucks-precompile src/templates src/precompiled.mjs
 ```

-If you're using Wrangler, you can add a custom build step to watch the "src/template" directory
+If you're using Wrangler, you can add a custom build step to watch the "src/
-and automatically precompile & restart on any changes.
+template" directory  and automatically precompile & restart on any changes.
+Do
+not put the precompiled result to the template's directory to avoid a reload
+cycle.

 ```toml
 [build]